Post-Roe, Native Americans face even more abortion hurdles

 “That’s a lot of barriers,” said Matson, who lives in Sioux Falls and is Sicangu Lakota.
 “We’re already an oppressed community, and then we have this oppression on top of that oppression.”

-Among the seven U.S. states with the highest proportion of Native American and Alaska Native residents, four – South Dakota, Oklahoma, Montana and North Dakota – have moved or are poised to further restrict abortion.
+Among the six states with the highest proportion of Native American and Alaska Native residents, four — South Dakota, Oklahoma, Montana and North Dakota — have moved or are poised to further restrict abortion.
 South Dakota and Oklahoma ban it with few exceptions.

 In some communities, the distance to the nearest abortion provider has increased by hundreds of miles, said Lauren van Schilfgaarde, a member of Cochiti Pueblo in New Mexico who directs the tribal legal development clinic at the University of California-Los Angeles.